InnoGuard/InnoGuard/README.md

 ```

+**Step 3**\
-**Step 3: The following demonstrates how to run the various aspects of InnoGuard after Setup.**
+The following demonstrates how to run the various aspects of InnoGuard after Setup.

 ### OCR Usage